DotanTalitman/AngularTutorial/README.md

 ### This tutorial will be from the ground up ,we will walk step by step from scratch!!

 ## Let's start
-First,we will use the VSCode  editor , but fell free to use any code editor or IDE that you preferd.
+In this tutoral we will use the VSCode  editor , but fell free to use any code editor or IDE that you preferd.
 <br>
 I opened a new directory and and named it "angular4project"
 <br>